treeman/money/README.md

 # TODO

+1. Javascript ajax + rewrite dom!
 1. Need to associate categories/budgets with a single user

+## User
+1. When new user is created need to seed categories

 ## Transactions
+1. No good error message if category isn't select (also it should be possible to create)
 1. Importer/Generator
 1. JS enabled transaction view
 1. Store payees and info about them.
 Last Category and amount and others?